The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Introduction and overview

 is then a version in smooth geometry of motivic localisation.
-We call $\scH_\infty^{p/i\, I}$ the \emph{$\RN$-local model category} of simplicial presheaves on $\Cart$, or equivalently of smooth spaces.
+We call $\scH^{p/i\, I}$ the \emph{$\RN$-local model category} of simplicial presheaves on $\Cart$, or equivalently of smooth spaces.
 This localisation has appeared before in~\cite{Schreiber:DCCT,Dugger:Universal_HoThys} and other works of these authors.
-Our first main result is
+For presheaves with values in stable $\infty$-categories, this type of localisation has been investigated in~\cite{BNV--Diff_Coho_Spectra}.
+Our first main result is: